Ankylosing spondylitis (AS) is a form of arthritis that causes inflammation in the joints of the spine.

 - Don’t sleep with a pillow between your legs.

-Traditional treatments are also used to manage pain, reduce stiffness, and help prevent flares.
+Traditional treatments can also manage pain, reduce stiffness, and help prevent flares.
 Several types of medications may be used.

-Biologic agents are used to block proteins that cause inflammation.
-Seven different biologics are approved by the U.S. Food and Drug Administration to treat AS:
+Biologic agents can block proteins that cause inflammation.
+Seven different biologics are approved by the Food and Drug Administration (FDA) to treat AS:

 - adalimumab (Humira)